bkraeling/bkraeling.github.io/_posts/2016-08-22-turning-30-what-i-learned.md

 title: Today is the last day of my 20's.
 Here's what I've learned.
 ---

 I turn 30 years old tomorrow.
-As the latest possible point of my 20's, I'm at the point where I can look back and definitively say what I've learned in the last 10 years.
+On the last day of my 20's, I'm at the point where I can look back and definitively say what I've learned in the last 10 years.
 When I turned 20, I was a typical college kid who had no idea what he wanted to do with his life.
 I still don't think I've fully answered that question, but I have gleaned some knowledge in the process.

 ### Be nice